 Learn about local customs and history

 Sustainability is not just about recycling and supporting local businesses but it is also about supporting local people and their culture.
-It is respectful to learn before arriving what the local customs entail.
+It is respectful to learn before arriving, what the local customs entail.
 This can be a dress code, religious rules, learning a bit of the language, local food habits, laws, etc.

 When we visit a place it is not just a location full of buildings to see and food that magically appeared on our plates.
 There are people who live there and are influenced directly by our actions.
-I urge everyone reading this to be more mindful about these interactions and the impact you are having while traveling.
+I urge everyone reading this to be more mindful of these interactions and the impact you are having while traveling.